Skip to content

 Data model mismatch

 MC’s flat Data Extension model does not map cleanly to Salesforce’s relational object model.
 A CRM Contact with related Opportunities, Cases, and Activities becomes multiple flat DEs in MC.
-Plan your data model mapping carefully — denormalization is often required.
+Plan data model mapping carefully.
+Denormalization is often required.

 Contact billing surprises

-Every record synced via MC Connect counts as a billable MC contact — even if you never send them a message.
-Sync filters are essential to avoid inflating your contact count and bill.
+Every record synced via MC Connect counts as a billable MC contact, even if you never send them a message.
+Sync filters are essential to avoid inflating the contact count and bill.
 Only sync records you intend to market to.

 Sync latency assumptions